Mortgage Loan Closing | Closing Estimate

 For the most part, your role at closing is to review and sign the numerous documents associated with a mortgage loan.
 The closing agent should explain the nature and purpose of each one and give you and/or your attorney an opportunity to check them before signing.
 A brief description of the major documents may help you understand their purpose and significance.

-Some of your charges on the HUD-1 may have already been paid, such as credit report and appraisal fees.
+Some of your charges on the closing statement may have already been paid, such as credit report and appraisal fees.
 They will be noted as P.O.C. (paid outside the closing).
 You will usually be charged interest on the loan from the date of settlement until the first day of the next month.
 Make sure you know exactly when your first and subsequent payments are due and what the penalties are for being late.

 If your loan is greater than 80 percent of the value of the property, you will have to pay for mortgage insurance that protects the lender in case you default.
 One year's premium will usually run .5 percent to .75 percent of the loan amount.